27 July 2009

 America's Premier Job Board for Veterans.

-recent study, the number of foreclosures in military towns are four times
+one recent study, the number of foreclosures in military towns are four

-the national average.
+times the national average.
 Why?
-Because military families were targeted as customers
+Because military families were

 14 October 2008.
 See: Crime